just-another-downer/landgrid-support/README.md

 git submodule update --init
 ```

-You might want to set up git to automatically recurse commands to submodules:
+You might want to configure git to automatically recurse commands to submodules:

 ```
 git config --global submodule.recurse true
 ```

+If you do that, `git pull` will automatically pull subrepository changes.

-You'll need jekyll, a ruby gem:
+You'll need Ruby, and jekyll, a ruby gem:

 `gem install jekyll`